elaforge/karya/doc/overview.md

 synths out of the '80s, create a new high-resolution protocol, and modify the major samplers and synthesizers to support it.
-This has been tried but failed, perhaps because there were no sequencers or input devices to generate the high resolution output.
+This has been tried but failed, perhaps because there were no sequencers or input devices to generate the high resolution output, and no tradition of music that relies on it.
 As far as I can tell, VST's "automation parameters" are basically higher resolution MIDI controls, so some of this could probably be ameliorated by extending a VST host to turn high resolution OSC into VST automation.
 As far as I know there is no program that does this.

 - The score format tries to be simple and general, but the price is that it's not as efficient as more specialized notation.
 For example, staff notation